 Project Name Description HSA - Relocation of HSA Headquarters Built in 1978, 170 Otis Street houses HSA executive offices and program administration.
 In July 2018, DPW completed an evaluation of the building which identified seismic deficiencies.
 As part of the current seismic mitigation plan, a permanent relocation of all staff - including major programs such as Family and Children's Services and CalWORKs, as well as HSA's Facilities/Operations Program and its Executive Offices - from 170 Otis Street is currently being explored.
 This effort also presents an opportunity for HSA to expand its presence and client facing service locations in the southeastern part of the City.
 Given the number of staff working at 170 Otis Street and the vulnerability of populations served there, this effort is a high priority.
 This project may be funded in part with revenues from the sale of 170 Otis.
 In addition, the City plans to issue \$70 million in FY2024 Certificates of Participation to support this relocation.
-HSH - Shelter Redevelopment & Rehabilitation The 1001 Polk Street Shelter and the 260 Golden Gate Shelter have Seismic Hazard Ratings of 4, and would suffer significant damage from a major earthquake.
-1001 Polk Street is an architecturally significant historic resource.
-HSH is coordinating with Public Works to seismically retrofit, redesign and reprogram the space to maximize its highest use as a shelter without reducing the City's shelter bed capacity.
-HSH supports approximately 113 family emergency shelter and transitional housing beds at 260 Golden Gate Avenue, which was originally designed and operated as a fire station.
+HSH - 1001 Polk Street helter Rehabilitation The 1001 Polk Street shelter has a Seismic Hazard Rating of 4, and would suffer significant damage from a major earthquake.
+HSH is coordinating with Public Works to seismically retrofit the City-owned shelter at 1001 Polk Street, an architecturally significant historic resource, which will include redesigning and reprogramming the space to maximize its highest use as a shelter site without reducing the City's shelter bed capacity.
+This project has received \$1.9 million in pre-bond funding from the General Fund to develop concept plans and provide a cost estimate by Spring 2023.
+Planned funding for this project includes \$100 million from the 2024 Public Health G.O.
+Bond, pending voter approval.
+HSH - 260 Golden Gate Avenue Shelter Redevelopment The 260 Golden Gate Ave. shelter has a Seismic Hazard Rating of 4, which means it would suffer significant damage from a major earthquake.
+HSH supports approximately 113 family emergency shelter and transitional housing beds at 260 Golden Gate Avenue, original designed and operated as a fire station.
 This project would design a new building to meet programmatic requirements within a seismically safe and modern building without diminishing the number of shelter beds available.
 HSH is in the process of exploring options, including redeveloping the site as a mixed-use shelter and permanent supportive housing site to leverage other financing.
-The 1001 Polk Street Project has received \$1.9 million in pre-bond funding from the General Fund to develop concept plans and provide a cost estimate by Spring 2023.
-Planned funding for the shelter projects includes \$40 million from the 2024 Affordable Housing G.O.
-Bond, and \$100 million from the 2024 Public Health G.O.
+Planned funding for this project includes \$40 million from the 2024 Affordable Housing G.O.
 Bond, pending voter approval.